Monty Python's Flying Circus: Reception

-Initial Reviews
+Initial reviews

-After the broadcast of the first episode, British newspapers printed brief reviews of the new program.
+After the broadcast of the first episode, British newspapers printed brief reviews of the new programme.
 Reviewers had mixed opinions.
 One wrote that the show was "absurd and frivolous", and that it did not "offer anything very new or exciting".
 Another described the show as "enjoyably Goonish", saying that not all of the material was "scintillating" but that "there was enough packed into the 30 minutes to raise a few laughs."
 The Reading Evening Post's columnist was more enthusiastic, calling the show "much-needed comedy" and noting that "The real laughs, for me, came from the crazy cartoon and photo-montage work".

 As the series continued, reviews became more positive.
-After the third episode, the Guardian's television columnist described the show as "undoubtedly the high spot of a lot of viewers' weekend", saying the humour was "whacky rather than satiric."
+After the third episode, the Guardian's television columnist described the show as "undoubtedly the high spot of a lot of viewers' weekend", saying the humour was "whacky rather than satiric".
 A week later, the Observer's reviewer gave the series a "strong recommendation", saying "The material, despite a tendency to prolong a good idea beyond its natural length, is of a high standard, but what lifts the show out of an honourable rut is its extraordinary use of animated cartoons."
 However this positive view was by no means unanimous.
 An Evening Standard reviewer complained that "last week it almost crushed my enthusiasm and loyalty forever by transmitting a number of dismal skits that were little more than broad, obvious slapstick."